Abortion vs. character

 DeBerry made national news in July as a lead signatory on a letter organized by the anti-abortion group Democrats for Life.

 The letter, signed by a coalition of 115 religious leaders, clergy members and theologians, urged the Democratic National Committee to adopt a party platform friendlier to abortion opponents, as noted by The Associated Press.

-“The abortion issue has become such a problem for the party when you look at the number of pro-life Democrats who are told not to run, told they can’t be in the party, pressured to change their position,” said Kristen Day, executive director of Democrats for Life.
+“The abortion issue has become such a problem for the party when you look at the number of pro-life Democrats who are told not to run, told they can’t be in the party, pressured to change their position,” Kristen Day, executive director of Democrats for Life, told the Chronicle.